Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 - Claude describes actions that never happened on screen

-When To Use The Standalone HTTP Server Instead
+When The Standalone HTTP Server Actually Helps

 Playwright's docs include a second route for cases where the browser should run as a separate HTTP MCP server: